bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   Then safely remove the usb drive.
 - Power on the machine.
 You likely need to change the BIOS/UEFI settings of your machine in order to tell your motherboard the location of the efi boot partition.
 If the boot lands on a login prompt, you have successfully completed the initial installation!
-- Log in to the new user you created in the configuration file, using the temporary `test1234` password.
+- Log in to the new user you created in the configuration file, using the temporary `test` password.
 - Change the user password.
   ```
   passwd